lucasrussell01/lucasrussell01.github.io/_pages/cv.md

 {% include base_path %}

-Coming Soon
 ======

 You will be able to view my CV on this page in the near future.
+In the meantime, please contact me via [email](mailto:lucas.russell19@imperial.ac.uk "mail").